SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - What does `(base)` mean?
 - Advanced: use `echo $PATH` to see how the `PATH` variable changes as you peform the above steps.
 - This is an admin installed conda, how can I use it to install my own software!

+### Advanced: what `start-conda` does

+What does `start-conda` do?
+It sources the code produced by `conda shell.bash hook` (bash users) or `conda shell.tcsh hook`.
+This replicates what happens when you've configured conda to modify your environment at started using `conda init`.

+Advanced bash and csh users are welcome to run `conda shell.bash hook` and `conda shell.tcsh hook` to see the script that is sourced.

 ## Help with the conda command line